wmde/LOSH-Frontend/README.md

 The LOSH frontend is a monorepo comprising of a client and server package.
 The client is a React application built on the Gatsby framework using the GraphQL server as a data source.

+### Get Access

+To develop the server package locally you will need SSH access to the Elastic web server.

+1. Contact Andre for with an access request along with a copy of your public key.

+2. Create an SSH tunnel to the web server.

+`ssh -p 41022 -L 9200:elasticsearch.library-of-open-source-hardware.svc:9200 YOUR_USERNAME@opensourceecology.de`

+This will forward all requests to `http://localhost:9200` through the web server.

 ### Stack

 #### Client